-Next is the ever-important tip for the first cooking step.
+Next is the ever-important tip for the first cooking step I mentioned above.
 Instead of stuffing raw caps (as most recipes call for), we are going to cook them a little first.
 Mushrooms store a lot of water.
 We want to cook off that water so that our mushrooms and stuffing don’t become a slimy, soggy mess.

 Next, put the cream cheese, chives, cayenne, and all but a few tablespoons of the Parmesan (it will be sprinkled on top) into a bowl and add the breadcrumb mixture.
 Once combined, taste for seasoning and add salt and pepper to your liking.
 Next, spoon the filling into your ‘shoom caps.
 Place them on a fine-mesh baking rack, or parchment paper, on a sheet pan, sprinkle with the remaining Parmesan, and bake for 15-20 minutes until golden and slightly bubbly.
 Let them cool for 5 minutes, and voila… A tasty mushroom appetizer even the pickiest of eaters will devour.